 Chile's worst wildfires destroy town, death toll at 10

-Firefighters dig trenches in a effort to stop the advancement of a forest fire in HualaA e, a community in Concepcion, Chile, Wednesday, Jan.
+Firefighters dig trenches in a effort to stop the advancement of a forest fire in Hualane, a community in Concepcion, Chile, Wednesday, Jan.
 25, 2017.
-The worst forest fires in Chile's history were uncontrolled on Wednesday, killing a firefighter and two policemen caught in the flames as they tried to help families in rural communities, authorities said.

 Discussions